-- 4.14.
-The regulatory body shall establish and implement a management system whose processes are open and transparent [109].
-The management system of the regulatory body shall be continuously assessed and improved. - 4.15.
-The management system of the regulatory body has three purposes: - (1) The first purpose is to ensure that the responsibilities assigned to the regulatory body are properly discharged. - (2) The second purpose is to maintain and improve the performance of the regulatory body by means of the planning, control and supervision of its safety related activities. - (3) The third purpose is to foster and support a safety culture in the regulatory body through the development and reinforcement of leadership, as well as good attitudes and behaviour in relation to safety on the part of individuals and teams. - 4.16.
+4.14.
+The regulatory body shall establish and implement a management system whose processes are open and transparent [10].
+The management system of the regulatory body shall be continuously assessed and improved.

+4.15.
+The management system of the regulatory body has three purposes:

+- (1) To ensure that the responsibilities assigned to the regulatory body are properly discharged; - (2) To maintain and improve the performance of the regulatory body by means of the planning, control and supervision of its safety related activities; - (3) To foster and support a safety culture in the regulatory body through the development and reinforcement of leadership as well as good attitudes and behaviour in relation to safety on the part of individuals and teams.

+4.16.
 The management system shall maintain the efficiency and effectiveness of the regulatory body in discharging its responsibilities and performing its functions.
-This includes the promotion of enhancements in safety, and the fulfilment of its obligations in an appropriate, timely and cost effective manner so as to build confidence. - 4.17.
+This includes the promotion of enhancements in safety, and the fulfilment of its obligations in an appropriate, timely and cost effective manner so as to build confidence.

+4.17.
 The management system shall specify, in a coherent manner, the planned and systematic actions necessary to provide confidence that the statutory obligations placed on the regulatory body are being fulfilled.
 Furthermore, regulatory requirements shall be considered in conjunction with the more general requirements under the management system of the regulatory body; this helps to prevent safety from being compromised.